Wikia/mobile-wiki/README.md

 * you can also go to [the project's web page](https://crowdin.com/project/mercury) (more info on access on [Internal](https://one.wikia-inc.com/wiki/Crowdin))

 ### Downloading the translations
-* from the project root directory run `crowdin download`
+* to simply pull the localization files run `crowdin download` from the project's root directory
 * be aware that you can use command line switches, few of them control git:
-    * `-c` ckeckout a new branch with a default name and commit the changes
+    * `-c` ckeckout a new branch with a default name and commit the changes (recommended)
-    * `-b` change the default branch name
+    * `-b` change the default branch name (which is set to `i18n-update` in [`crowdin.conf`](https://github.com/Wikia/mercury/blob/dev/crowdin.conf#L3))
     * `-m` add a message to the commit
     * `-p` push the branch to GitHub

-More details can be found in `README.rst` in the [i18n-tools repository](https://github.com/Wikia/i18n-tools).
+More details can be found in `README.rst` in [the i18n-tools repository](https://github.com/Wikia/i18n-tools).

+If the translations are downloaded and ready, you can merge in `dev` to the `i18n-update` branch (or however you've named it), take a look at the outcome, fix bugs/conflicts if any and issue a pull request.

 ## Testing on devices
 ### Using IP over the same network